gcallipo/RadioDSP-Pico/README.md

  https://www.youtube.com/watch?v=aX2tm2u037I

-He test the filter with and ICOM ic7300,  we can listen the various filter settings.
+He test the filter with an ICOM ic7300,  we can listen the various filter settings.

 ****************************************************************************************************
 OLD VERSIONS.